Skip to main content

 }

-Request bodies larger than 100 MB are rejected with 413 Request Entity Too Large.
+Request bodies larger than 10 MiB are rejected with 413 Request Entity Too Large.
+The binary streaming endpoint (/files/raw) has a higher limit of 500 MiB to support large file transfers.

 Response Format